The Satoshi Overhang: Why the Bear Case is Bounded

 \subsection{Appendix A. Scenario arithmetic for the Track 1 absorption bound}

 }

-This appendix presents three scenarios bounding the cumulative price impact of a patient OTC liquidation of the 1.148 million BTC Patoshi position relative to counterfactual.
-The analysis is stylized and partial-equilibrium.
-It is intended to discipline the qualitative claim of Section 3 that the mechanical bear case is bounded and to make the sensitivity to component assumptions explicit.
-The scenarios are not point forecasts.
+This appendix gives three scenarios bounding the cumulative price impact of a patient OTC sale of the 1.148 million BTC Patoshi position, relative to the no-sale case.
+The analysis is stylized and partial-equilibrium, and the scenarios are illustrative bounds under stated inputs, not point forecasts and not calibrated estimates.
+Their job is to discipline Section 3's qualitative claim that the mechanical bear case is bounded, to make the sensitivity to each assumption explicit, and to cross-check the result against an independent method (A.8).

 \hypertarget{a.1-common-parameters}{